johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-09-07-typescript-webpack-super-pursuit-mode/index.md

 ["Faster type checking with forked process"](https://github.com/TypeStrong/ts-loader/issues/537) read the enticing name of the issue.
 It turned out to be [Piotr Oleś](https://github.com/piotr-oles) ([@OlesDev](https://twitter.com/OlesDev)) telling the world about his beautiful creation.
 He'd put together a mighty fine plugin that can be used alongside ts-loader called the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 The name is a bit of a mouthful but the purpose is mouth-watering.
 To quote the README, it is a:

-> Webpack plugin that runs typescript type checker on a separate process.
+> webpack plugin that runs typescript type checker on a separate process.

 What does this mean and how does this fit with ts-loader?
 Well, ts-loader does 2 jobs: